mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-mnist/item.en.md

 # Code & next steps

-You can find all the code for this series in [this GitHub repository][gh-nnfwp].
-The code that corresponds to the end of this article is available [under the tag v1.1][gh-nnfwp-v1_1].
+You can find all the code for this series in [this GitHub repository][gh-nnfwp] and the code that corresponds to the end of this article is available [under the tag v1.1][gh-nnfwp-v1_1].

 After reaching this point, the next sensible thing to do would be to implement a loss function that is more appropriate for this type